SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 `CreateMigrationJob` method creates a migration job, which is queued up for processing.
 Migration API manages the queue and returns status and logs.
 Use `CreateMigrationEncrypted` method to migrate encrypted contents.
 Check [SharePoint Migration API Reference](migration-api-reference.md) for details.

-Upon creation of a new migration job, Migration API returns the Job ID, Track the status of the import with ``GetMigrationJobStatus`` method if needed, with the Azure Queue supplied.
+Upon creation of a new migration job, Migration API returns the Job ID.
+Track the status of the import with ``GetMigrationJobStatus`` method if needed, with the Azure Queue supplied.

 Migration API generates logs in the manifest container.
 Check the log entries for migration results.